 Consider what type of therapist you need.
 Psychiatrists are medical doctors specializing in treating individuals with emotional problems and thus can prescribe medication if necessary.
 Psychiatrists usually charge higher fees than other practitioners.
 Clinical psychologists usually have an academic doctoral degree (Ph.D.) and are trained in testing and individual therapy.
 Social workers may have doctorates or Master of Social Work degrees, and may counsel individuals, work with small groups or troubled families, and handle much the same range of emotional problems as these other practitioners.

 It is advisable that men choose a male therapist and that women choose a female therapist for several reasons.
-Since part of the problem for men is due to defensive detachment from men, a male therapist is in a better position than a woman to help a man work through some of the developmental blocks he may have had with his father or with other men.
+Since part of the problem for men may be due to defensive detachment from men, a male therapist is in a better position than a woman to help a man work through some of the developmental blocks he may have had with his father or with other men.
 The same is true for women.
-A therapist of the same gender is also in a better position to help you understand your gender and guide you into relationships with them.
-If your therapy experience is successful, the intimate relationship you develop with your therapist will be healing in itself and will encourage you to develop relationships with others of your gender.
+A therapist of the same gender is also in a better position to help you understand your gender and guide you into relationships with others of your gender.
+If your therapy experience is successful, the close emotional relationship you develop with your therapist will be healing in itself and will encourage you to develop deeper relationships with others of your gender.

-Many of the organizations listed can provide recommendations of therapists who fit the descriptions above.
+Some of the organizations listed on this site can provide recommendations of therapists who fit the descriptions above.

 Therapists may want to refer to the Best Practices Document: Principles and Practices for Mental-Health Professionals Helping Latter-day Saints Respond to Same-Sex Attractions.
 Although it was written for therapists who treat Latter-day Saints (Mormons), its principles apply to any faith.

 Questions to ask yourself after your first session: (1) Does the therapist seem to understand and care how I feel?
 (2) Does he or she see clearly what is going on?
-(3) Do this person’s ideas make common sense, or do they seem strange, dumb, or outrageous?
+(3) Do this person’s ideas make common sense or do they seem strange or outrageous?
 If the answers to these questions are not satisfactory, you probably should not trust the therapist and should look for another.
-You should expect some improvement in your problem by the fourth session.
+You should typically expect some improvement in your problem by the fourth session.
 If nothing good is happening, have the courage to quit.
-Don't be intimidated by the strategy of certain counselors who imply that the real problem is your moral or religious hang-ups.
+Don't be intimidated by the strategy of certain counselors who imply that the real problem is related to your morals or religious beliefs.
 Reject any diagnosis which suggests that unless you adopt the counselor’s philosophy or life-style, you cannot be helped.
-Don’t be afraid to stand your ground if the counselor’s requests violate your own values or standards.
+Don’t be afraid to stand your ground if the counselor’s requests violate your personal values or standards.
 The best counselors will respect your position even if they don't share it.

-If you cannot afford therapy or if there is not a good therapist available, you can still benefit by reading carefully-selected self-help books, journaling, and trying to analyze your life.
+If you cannot afford therapy or if there is not a good therapist available, you can still benefit by reading carefully-selected books, by journaling, and by trying to analyze your life.
 Set up a plan of action and follow through on that plan.
 Look at your life as though you are watching a video and identify the things you want to change, then make specific assignments to yourself to develop relationships and do things to build your self-image.
-You can be accountable to God through prayer, to yourself by using your journal, and to a friend in person or by telephone, letters, or e-mail.
-However, be careful not to let e-mail, letters, or even the telephone replace face-to-face contact with others of your gender because this personal interaction is critical.
+You can be accountable to God through prayer, to yourself by using your journal, and to a friend in person, by telephone, by text, or by e-mail.
+However, be careful not to let electronic communications, or even the telephone, replace face-to-face contact with others of your gender because this personal interaction is critical.

 A trained therapist can guide you through your personal growth process.
 He is your personal counselor to help you put all the pieces of the puzzle together.
 He can help you see how to integrate your personal study, spiritual growth, support groups, personal relationships, and behavior modification.
 He can help you see in an objective way how to keep your life in balance.
 He can be your mentor and your confidant.

-Individual therapy is an essential part of the process of resolving same-sex attraction issues.
+Individual therapy may be an essential part of the process of understanding your same-sex attractions and related issues.
 Although it will not take care of all your needs, it can give direction to all your activities.
 For example, if you also participate in a sports program, group therapy, support group, or a community men’s group, your therapist can help you see how all these pieces fit together and help you keep them in balance.